MicrosoftDocs/connected-spaces/articles/ase-install.md

 2. To connect Azure Stack Edge to the network switch:

     a.
-Install your network PoE switch if it’s not already installed.
-We recommend installing it in close proximity to Azure Stack Edge.
+Install your network PoE switch in close proximity to Azure Stack Edge.

     b.
 Use the following tutorial to connect Azure Stack Edge to the network switch: https://docs.microsoft.com/azure/databox-online/data-box-edge-deploy-connect-setup-activate